fraserw/trippy/README.md

 installed by the two commands

     pip install stsci.distutils
-    pip install stscipython
+    pip install stsci-python

 This will compile and install all of the bits required by stsci-python.

-Finally, the optional package emcee (MC Hammer) can be installed.
+Finally, two optional packages, sklearn and emcee (MC Hammer) can be installed.
 This will provide robust source fitting utilities in the MCMCfit module.

 Test that these modules are available by attempting to import each one:

     python -c "import numpy; import scipy; import matplotlib; import astropy; import stsci.numdisplay"

-If the optional emcee was installed
+If the optional emcee, or sklearn packages were installed

     python -c "import emcee"
+    python -c "import sklearn"

 ### TRIPPy installation